somombo/facl/README.md

 ```
 npm install facl
 ```
-> Not that, a published npm package will be available when this is more stable in future.

 > Take a look at the file `example.app.js` for a basic example of how to use this lib.